PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 We use the SKLearn inbuilt Support Vector Machines (SVMs) for classification since it is capable of generating non-linear decision boundaries, and can achieve high accuracies.
 It is also more robust to outliers than Logistic Regression.
 This algorithm is used with the Azure ML HyperDrive service for hyperparameter tuning.

-The hyperparameters tuned were the inverse regularization strength -C and the and kernel type -kernel with the search space defined for C as ```[0.5,1.0]``` and kernel as ```[linear,rbf,poly,sigmoid]```.
+The hyperparameters tuned are inverse regularization strength -C and the kernel type -kernel with the search space defined for C as ```[0.5,1.0]``` and kernel as ```[linear,rbf,poly,sigmoid]```.
 We used Random Parameter Sampling method to sample over discrete kernel types and returns a C value whose logarithm is uniformly distributed.
 Random sampling can serve as a benchmark for refining the search space to improve results.

 Parameter search space and Hyperdrive configuration.